 6.4 – Arrive at open grassy area known as the helipad.
 Turn LEFT, now starting to follow BLUE.
 [Appalachian Trail (WHITE) continues straight and is an optional way back via BLUE later on]

 Head downhill on BLUE, a wide woods road through a pretty forest filled with rhododendron, with Furnace Creek running nearby.

 7.0 – Continue straight on BLUE while passing RED on the left.

 7.7 – Hamburg Reservoir comes into view.
 Continue along the reservoir, thru a gate at the end.
 BLUE markers are spotty or non-existent at this point.

 8.0 – Continue straight on the while passing a woods road on the left.

 8.2 – Turn RIGHT and walk over the bridge from earlier, then follow the gravel road as it curves to the left.
-Take the gravel road back to the parking lot.
+Take the gravel road you started on back to the parking lot.